Executive Education

 Learning Objectives

-• Understand the peculiarities of valuing a bank, factors shaping the banking industry (e.g., regulation), and how this bears on value-based bank management
+• Understand the peculiarities in the role of a bank, factors shaping the banking industry (e.g., regulation), and how this bears on risk management and valuebased bank management in banking

 Key Concepts